What is long tail SEO? And will it work for your website? Here we’ll discuss advantages of long tail SEO, and more…

 A fortunate “side effect” of long tail SEO is ranking higher also for more general keywords, which are parts of complex long tail phrases.

 Despite all these advantages, there are circumstances where long tail SEO won’t work.
-It’s especially true for underdeveloped websites, with few subpages and products offered.
+It’s especially true for underdeveloped websites, with few pages and products offered.

 Long tail SEO is not everything!